For up-to-date information on transportation updates, visit the Path Forward website.

 Additional Program Information

 - If you request a ride that doesn’t meet the criteria, you will not see the discount shown on your ride confirmation screen and you will pay out of pocket.

 - Prices may be impacted by distance, traffic, time of day, special events and prime time surcharges.

 Questions?
 Please fill out this form or contact email@example.com

 The Flying Camel Airport Shuttle

-- The charge is billed directly to your College Camel Cash account.
+- The charge will be billed directly to your student account.